gamingrobot/doingstuff.dev/content/posts/homelab-adventure-part-4.md

 This gives alerts for things like high disk usage, high memory usage, UPS failed over to battery, and SMART failures.

 For custom monitoring, I use [Uptime Kuma](https://github.com/louislam/uptime-kuma).
 It works well for application health monitoring as well as custom webhook monitors.
-I have setup custom webhook monitors for:
+I have set up custom webhook monitors for:

 - BTRFS Health
 - BTRFS Scrubbing